jmccarey/groupme-bot-starter/README.md

     * Launch GroupMe and open the group that the bot is registered in
     * Post a message in the chat.
 By default the bot is setup to respond to messages starting with `/shrug`, so do that
     * You should see that the bot responds with `¯\_(ツ)_/¯`
+* Returning eam info
+    * Send the command '/team' followed by a team number
+    * The bot should respond with 'Team ####, Name, is from City, State.

 #### Note: Running on your local machine